CodeLabZGZ/codelabzgz.github.io/README.md

 The template is built as a pretty standard Next.js website, but using the `src` folder so things like the `app` directory are located at `./src/app` instead of being top-level.

 #### Folder structure

 - `app`: Place where the main structure and code that follows every page of the application is stored.
 - `components`: Reusable code snippets that are used throughout all of the pages
-- `context`: Encapsulates a global state that can be accessed from anywhere in the application.
+- `stores`: Encapsulates a global state that can be accessed from anywhere in the application (we use [zustand](https://zustand-demo.pmnd.rs/) to manage global states).
 - `hooks`: Encapsulates small pieces of code that represent a certain type of logic.
 - `lib`: Chaos property, stores here functionalities that do not have to do with the rest of the mentioned sections.
 - `public`: Static content that is publicly accessible
 - `styles`: Contains the styles of the application.
-Override or new styles in [`tailwind.config.ts`](tailwind.config.ts).
+Override or new styles in [`tailwind.config.js`](tailwind.config.js).

 #### Naming convention

 - camelCase for variable names and object properties (e.g: exampleExample)
 - PascalCase for type names and classes (e.g: ExampleExample)
 - kebab-case for module names (e.g: example-example)

-### Title and metadata

-You can update your site's metadata in `./src/config/site.ts`.

 ### Hero content